Generalized coordinates

-In analytical mechanics, generalized coordinates are a set of parameters used to represent the state of a system in a configuration space.
-These parameters must uniquely define the configuration of the system relative to a reference state.
+In analytical mechanics, generalized coordinates are a set of parameters used to represent the configuration of a system in a configuration space.
+These parameters must uniquely define the configuration of the system relative to a reference configuration.
 The generalized velocities are the time derivatives of the generalized coordinates of the system.
 The adjective "generalized" distinguishes these parameters from the traditional use of the term "coordinate" to refer to Cartesian coordinates.

 An example of a generalized coordinate would be to describe the position of a pendulum using the angle of the pendulum relative to vertical, rather than by the x and y position of the pendulum.

 Although there may be many possible choices for generalized coordinates for a physical system, they are generally selected to simplify calculations, such as the solution of the equations of motion for the system.
 If the coordinates are independent of one another, the number of independent generalized coordinates is defined by the number of degrees of freedom of the system.

 Generalized coordinates are paired with generalized momenta to provide canonical coordinates on phase space.